 The walk between Sarria and Portomarin is one of the quietest and most peaceful of the Camino.
 During the summer there are plenty of places for lunch and drinks along the way.

 Day 3: Walk Portomarin – Palas de Rei 15.5 miles/24.8kms.

 There are several miles of road walking along this stretch but the roads are quiet and you pass through some small villages – i.e. the Romanesque Church of Santa Maria in Gonzar is 5 miles into the walk.
 There is a lovely Galician cemetery church in Ligonde which is about another 3 miles.

 Day 4: Walk Palas de Rei – Arzua 18 miles/28.8kms.

-The route takes you to Melide about 4 miles from Palas – this is a pleasant town with a former monastery Church Sancti Spiritu, along witha pilgrim hospital and the Church of San Pedro and the church of Santa Maria as you leave the town.
-Overnight in hotel in the small town of Arzua
+The route takes you to Melide, a pleasant town with a former monastery Church Sancti Spiritu, along with a pilgrim hospital and the Church of San Pedro and the church of Santa Maria as you leave the town.
+Continue to the small town of Arzua.

 Day 7: End of the tour after breakfast

 Hotel Complejo La Cabana*** – Palas de Rei